IgorNoskov/russian-food-test/README.md

 # Russian food quiz

-This project was created with React.js.
-Here local state managed using React Hooks.
+This project was created on React.js using React Hooks.